 You can do this by firstly logging in as Administrator and open Device Manager.
 Select the device that is causing the problem and double click it and make sure that the peripheral is connected properly to the PC.
 Upon opening, click on the ‘Driver’ tab and then select ‘Update Driver’.

-Make sure to refer to your system documentation that you received with your PC or computer to check for the motherboard details and driver specifics.
+Make sure to refer to the system documentation that you received with your PC or computer to check for the motherboard details and driver specifics.

 Method 3 – Use software to automatically download the driver

-It further ensures that your drivers are installed in its entirety leaving no room for any incomplete files to remain that create Error Code 40.
+It further ensures that your drivers are installed in their entirety leaving no room for any incomplete files to remain that create Error Code 40.

-It also has the added advantage of being able to backup and restore your files should there be the slightest possibility of system files damage.
+It also has the added advantage of being able to backup and restores your files should there be the slightest possibility of system file damage.

 Thus, registry damage can be averted by letting the software roll back the system files to an earlier healthy checkpoint.
 Driver Assist is the answer to fixing your PC error codes accurately and quickly.